Scottish Welfare Fund

 - In the case of a disaster, applications can be made for living expenses or household items

-Living expenses are essential items such as food, heating costs, nappies, toiletries, travel and temporary accommodation costs.
+Living expenses are essential items such as food, heating costs, nappies, toiletries, and travel costs in case of an emergency.

 Community Care Grants can be awarded to help you in the following circumstances: